neurolibre/submit/README.md

+![https://conp-pcno.github.io/images/neurolibre-icon-red.png] **WARNING** the neurolibre is at an alpha stage.
+Our submission and review process is under construction, and the production servers hosting notebooks are still not functioning at normal capacity.
+Please be patient, or come back in a few months for the first stable release of the platform.

 # What is NeuroLibre?

 NeuroLibre is a curated repository of interactive neuroscience notebooks, seamlessly integrating data, text, code and figures.
 Notebooks can be freely modified and re-executed through the web, offering a fully reproducible, “libre” path from data to figures.
 NeuroLibre is powered by the Binder project with computational resources provided by [CONP](http://conp.ca/), [CBRAIN](http://mcin.ca/technology/cbrain/), and [Compute Canada]().